-The Palace is open daily, except on Mondays.
+The Palace is open daily, except on Mondays (and not in winter time).
 More information about the Palace can be found on the English website.

 Cannot wait and want to read more about things to do in the Netherlands?
 Click here for my 5 favorite places!